-Alternatively, the dual volume controls can be moved together easily, again using only one hand.
-Place the outer side of your hand onto the top of the two controls.
-With a slight downward pressure to maintain a "grip" on them, slide your hand to the left or right to adjust the volume.
-Should it be required because of room acoustics, further fine adjustments can be made with the individual controls once the volume level and position of image has been chosen.
-If preferred, a belt is available from the manufacturer that circles the two controls so they move together when only one control is turned.
+If your model has dual volume controls, the left rotary control affects the volume of the left speaker and the middle rotary control affects the volume of the right speaker.
+These controls are usually moved together and this can be done easily using only one hand.
+Place the outer side of the hand onto the top of the two volume controls.
+With a slight downward pressure to maintain a "grip" on the controls, slide your hand to the left or right to adjust the volume.
+Should you prefer, a belt is available from the manufacturer that circles the two controls so they move together when only one control is turned.
+Should it be required because of room acoustics, further fine adjustments can be made with individual controls once the general volume level has been chosen.